How to print an entire Power BI report content with a single click

 Scenario 3: Print multiple tables on the same page

 For this scenario, consider if two tables are present on the same page of a report.
 These two tables interact with each other so that data will be filtered vice versa of the tables.
 As a result, both tables will print simultaneously when we pass two visuals to the function.
-Here, we programmatically added page break after the new table, so that the next table will start on new page of the print, as shown below,
+Here, we programmatically added a page break after the new table, so that the next table will start on a new page of the print, as shown below,

 Input table: